mohammadhashemii/Web-Crawler-Detection/README.md

 | *[15, 7, 3, 7, 15]* | 0.29 | 0.43 |
 | *[15, 7, 7, 7, 15]* | 0.31 | 0.42 |

 As for all the unsupervised algorithms an anomaly score threshold should be selected, after many experiments, the MSE threshold which fits best for the dataset is 0.26.
-But you can modify it based on you own dataset in `configs.py` [configs/](https://github.com/mohammadhashemii/Web-Crawler-Detection/tree/master/configs).
+But you can modify it based on you own dataset in `configs.py` which can be found in[configs/](https://github.com/mohammadhashemii/Web-Crawler-Detection/tree/master/configs).